This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 5. One of the largest biodynamic medicinal gardens in Europe

+Their main garden in Germany covers 57 acres and is one of the largest biodynamic medicinal plant gardens in Europe.
+They grow 260 plant species biodynamically there, with 180 of those used directly in their products.
+They also operate eight Weleda gardens worldwide across Europe, South America and New Zealand to source specific plants in their native environments.
 The Weleda Birch Cellulite Oil is a good example of this.
 Young birch leaves are harvested in spring when their concentration of flavonoids, saponins and tannins is at its highest.
-These leaves are sourced both from Weleda’s own biodynamic gardens and through long-standing fair-trade partnerships, primarily in the Czech Republic.
-If you want to know more about this, I wrote this guide to birch for skin and cellulite
+These leaves are sourced both from Weleda's own biodynamic gardens and through long-standing fair-trade partnerships, primarily in the Czech Republic.
+I wrote this guide to birch for skin and cellulite.

 6. Plants are processed immediately after harvest

-Weleda farmers hand-select blossoms, leaves and roots at peak potency, and these plants go from field to processing within hours to preserve their active compounds.
+Weleda farmers hand-select blossoms, leaves and roots at their seasonal peak, and these plants go from field to processing within hours to preserve their active compounds.
 The fresh plant material is then combined with organic alcohol or pure spring water to create the tinctures that form the base of their products.
+Calendula is one of the best examples of this.
+The freshly harvested flowers used in the Weleda Calendula Baby Oil are processed soon after harvest, using alcohol to help extract and preserve the plant's natural compounds before being blended into the final formulation.

-7. They use the whole plant, not isolated compounds
+7. They use the whole plant

-Weleda was one of the early brands I stocked when I was building my business back in 2012, and it quickly became one of my best-selling brands.
-Back then, not many stores were focused on natural beauty, so it was a natural fit from the beginning.
+Weleda was one of the early brands I stocked when I was building my business back in 2012, and it quickly became one of my best sellers.
+Back then, hardly anyone was focused on natural beauty, so it was a natural fit from the very beginning.
+My best sellers from back then are still my best sellers today, and they tend to be Weleda's hidden gems: the Hair Tonic, the White Mallow Face Cream, the Birch Oil and the Salt Toothpaste.

 9. One of the first brands certified by the UEBT